3753 Cruithne: In popular culture

 Cruithne plays a major role in Stephen Baxter's novel Manifold: Time, which was nominated for the Arthur C. Clarke Award for best science fiction in 2000.

-Cruithne is mentioned on the QI series A episode "Astronomy", in which it is described as a second moon of Earth.
-In a later episode ("Knowledge" in series K), it was added that, if we use the same definition, Earth has over 18,000 "mini-moons".
+Cruithne is mentioned in the QI series A episode "Astronomy", in which it is described as a second moon of Earth.
+In a later episode ("Knowledge" in series K), it was added that, if the same definition is used, Earth has over 18,000 "mini-moons".

 In Astonishing X-Men, Cruithne is the site of a secret lab assaulted by Abigail Brand and her S.W.O.R.D. team.
 It contains many Brood before Brand destroys it.

-In the Insignia trilogy, 3753 Cruithne has been moved into an orbit around Earth to serve as a training ground for the Intrasolar Forces.
+In the Insignia trilogy, 3753 Cruithne is moved into orbit around Earth to serve as a training ground for the Intrasolar Forces.
 In the third novel, Catalyst, it is intentionally directed at Earth.
-While it is destroyed before impact, its fragments rain down on Earth's surface, killing nearly 800 million people across the world.
+While it is destroyed before impact, its fragments rain down on Earth's surface, killing nearly 800 million people.